Pushan2005/sappot/README.md

 - **Role-Based Access Control**

-  - Admin role: Full system access (no test credentials due to safety reasons)
+  - Admin role: Full system access
   - Support staff: Only access to close and resolve tickets
-  - Users: Access only to their submitted tickets
+  - Users: Access and edit permissions only to their own tickets

 - **Ticket System**
   - Create new tickets
+  - Edit one's own tickets
   - Track ticket status
   - Close or reopen tickets (support staff only)
+  - Delete tickets permanently (head/admin only)

 ## Technologies Used (average 2025 tech stack):